ejrsimr/utilities/README.md

 General purpose utility to manipulate FASTA formatted files and generate statistics.

 ### fasta2chunks
-extract a chunk n of N chunks.
+extract chunk n of N chunks.
 The chunks are reproducible for consistent processing.

 ### fasta2tab
 convert FASTA to tab delimited sequence table.